-The project’s outcome will be a visualization tool called Situational Awareness of Grid Anomalies (SAGA), which began development this past month following the announcement of a 3-year, $3 million project funded by DOE’s Office of Cybersecurity, Energy Security, and Emergency Response and led by Anthony Florita, NREL senior research scientist and project principal investigator.
+The project’s outcome will be a visualization tool called Situational Awareness of Grid Anomalies (SAGA), which began development this past month following the announcement of a 3-year, $3 million project funded by DOE’s Office of Cybersecurity, Energy Security, and Emergency Response.

 The goal of SAGA is to visualize grid events, particularly ones that occur across utility footprints, and train computers to classify them, all in near real time.
 This is possible through the incorporation of data supplied by Gridmetrics, which aggregates data from cable broadband networks, and includes 5-minute, low-latency measurements of voltage from neighborhood-level sensors—an extreme improvement in resolution over existing county-level resilience tools.
 The Gridmetrics data is being provided in partnership with CableLabs, a nonprofit research and development lab funded by the cable industry.